maxharlow/houseshares/readme.md

 Houseshares
 ===========

-Scrape and parse housemate-wanted advertisments from Gumtree, and output Json.
+Scrape and parse housemate-wanted advertisements from Gumtree, and output Json.
 A Javascript frontend uses this to produce a nice map-based interface.

 Running